PMunch/notifishower/README.md

 Clickable elements:
   Elements can be made clickable by assigning them an action.
 This is done by passing --<id>.action.
-When an element that has an action is clicked it will write the action to stdout and close the notification.
+When an element that has an action is clicked it will write the action to stdout and close the notification (unless --quitonaction is set to false).
 When an element that has an action is hovered by the mouse it will paint a rectangle underneath itself in either the default hover color or the color defined with --<id>.hover.
 If you want to add a ninepatch image instead as the hover background you can use --<id>.hover.ninepatch and --<id>.hover.tile to specify the image and the tiling mode.
 If a group is named that entire group can also be made clickable in the same way as elements.
+The action can also include a certain set of format strings, {clickX} and {clickY} which is the position of the click relative to the element, {elementX} and {elementY} which is the position of the element within the root window, {rootX} and {rootY} which is the position of the click within the root window, {trigger} which is either click or keyboard, and {value}
+  which is the current text or image that was clicked.

 Shortcuts:
   Elements with an action can also be assigned a shortcut.
 You can pass